-*All images are provided the Jomo Kenyatta University of Agriculture and Technology Research Team.
+*All images are provided by the Jomo Kenyatta University of Agriculture and Technology Research Team.

 Most reports have always pointed to the fact that the main mango harvesting season in Kenya occurs between November and March, with a peak in January to February.